Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 BERRIES: You can also substitute other fresh berries for the strawberries in this easy cookie recipe.

-WHITE CHOCOLATE CHIPS: For an extra burst of sweetness in these delicious cookies add ½ cup of mini or regular white chocolate chips along with the strawberries.
+WHITE CHOCOLATE CHIPS: For an extra burst of sweetness in these cookies, add a half cup of mini or regular white chocolate chips with the strawberries.

 Cream Cheese Filling

-STEP ONE: Using a small bowl and a handheld electric mixer on medium-high speed, beat the cream cheese for 30 seconds until smooth.
+STEP ONE: Using a small mixing bowl and a handheld mixer on medium-high speed, beat the cream cheese for 30 seconds until smooth.

-STEP TWO: Reduce the mixer speed to medium-low and beat in the powdered sugar.
+STEP TWO: Reduce the mixer speed to medium-low and beat in the powdered sugar and strawberry extract.
 Increase the mixer speed to medium-high and beat for an additional 30 seconds until smooth.

 STEP THREE: Line a small baking sheet with parchment paper.

-STEP FOUR: Scoop out 1½ teaspoons of the cream cheese mixture onto the prepared baking sheet.
+STEP FOUR: Using a small cookie scoop (approx. 1½ teaspoons) scoop out 24 dollops of the cream cheese mixture onto the prepared baking sheet.
 Space the dollops 2 inches apart.
+Gently press down on the dollops making round disks.
 Place the baking sheet in the freezer while you prepare the cookie dough.

-STEP ONE: Add the flour, baking soda, and baking powder to a medium-sized mixing bowl and whisk dry ingredients to combine.
+STEP ONE: Add the flour, baking soda, and baking powder to a medium-sized mixing bowl, and whisk to combine.

-STEP TWO: Using either a stand mixer or a medium bowl and a hand mixer on medium-high speed, beat the softened butter for 1 to 1½ minutes until smooth.
+STEP TWO: Using either a stand mixer or a medium-sized mixing bowl and a handheld mixer on medium-high speed, beat the softened butter for 1-1½ minutes until smooth.

 STEP THREE: Add the sugars and continue to mix for 1 minute until light and fluffy.